POINT OF VIEW

 Do you have staff handling billions of dollars from their kitchen table?

-The Covid pandemic brought about a massive change to work habits and structure.
-This in turn has driven a change in the workplace risk profile.
+Workplace risk saw an increase following the Covid pandemic, coming about through massive changes to work habits and structure.
 Do you have staff handling sensitive data and financial transactions at the kitchen table?

 Research by NFON (interviewing 500 SMEs) found that prior to the pandemic, just under 50% of organisations encouraged remote work.
 50% felt remote work would hinder teamwork, 32% felt they lacked the IT capabilities necessary to support remote work, and 17% lacked trust in their employees.